The Bongs Again

-The Bongs Again is a bilingual Indian Bengali/English film, directed by Anjan Dutt and produced by Overseas Films Limited.
-It was released on 13 January 2017.
+The Bongs Again is a 2017 Indian bilingual (Bengali/English) film, directed by Anjan Dutt and produced by Overseas Films Limited.
+The film stars Parno Mitra, Neha Panda, Anjan Dutt, Gaurav Chakraborty, Jisshu Sengupta.
+It was theatrically released on 13 January 2017.

 Synopsis

 10 years after The Bong Connection, The Bongs Again is a journey of two young women.
 Sara, in her 20s, comes to Kolkata from the UK to look for her biological mother.
 Oli, also in her 20s, goes to London from Kolkata in search of her father who had left her and the family.

 The story takes us through their journeys, the connections they make, and the pursuit of finding their blood relations.
 The Bongs Again is fun-filled but with insights which change the way we perceive life.
 The film depicts today's cosmo Calcuttans and NRI Bengalis, their lifestyle, thinking, and approach towards life.